-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 44.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 45.

-Hot-adding memory modules
+Hot-adding DIMMs

-To hot-add memory modules and memory cards, complete the following steps:
+To hot-add DIMMs and memory cards, complete the following steps:

-- 1. Read the safety information beginning on page v and "Installation guidelines" on page 18. - Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
-To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on. - 2.
-Remove the top cover "Removing the cover and bezel" on page 20. - Attention: When moving the memory card, do not allow it to impact any components or structures inside the server. - 3.
-Place a memory card on a flat, static protected surface with the DIMM connectors facing up. - Attention: To avoid breaking the DIMM retianing clips or damaging the DIMM connectors, open and close the clips gently. - 4.
-Open the retaining clip on each end of the DIMM connector. - 5.
-Touch the static-protective package that contains the DIMM to any unpainted metal surface on the outside of the server; then, remove the DIMM from the package.
+1. Read the safety information that begins on page v and "Installation guidelines" on page 19.

+Attention: Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which could result in the loss of data.
+To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when working inside the server with the power on.

+2. Remove the top cover from the server (see "Removing the cover and bezel" on page 21).

+Attention: When moving the memory card, do not allow it to touch any components or structures inside the server.

+3. Place a memory card on a flat, static-protected surface with the DIMM connectors facing up.

+Attention: To avoid breaking the DIMM retaining clips or damaging the DIMM connectors, open and close the clips gently.

+4. Open the retaining clip on each end of the DIMM connector.

-6. Turn the DIMM so that the DIMM keys align correctly with the slot.
+- 5. Touch the static-protective package that contains the DIMM to any unpainted metal surface on the outside of the server; then, remove the DIMM from the package. - 6.
+Turn the DIMM so that the DIMM keys align correctly with the slot.